MalloZup/ceph-open-terrarium/README.md

 # Examples:

-Have a look at `examples` dir for how to use `ceph-open-terrarium`.
+Have a look at [examples](https://github.com/MalloZup/ceph-open-terrarium/tree/master/examples)

 # Design-Architecture: